Crypto-Cat/cryptocat-gitbook/ctf/2025/k17_25/rev/bait_and_switch/bait_and_switch.md

 ### Static Analysis

-Opening the binary in ghidra, reviews _a lot_ of functions and references to golang.
+Opening the binary in ghidra reveals _a lot_ of functions, and references to golang.
 There's so many that it took ghidra forever to do the auto analysis.

 ![](images/4.PNG)
 ![](images/5.PNG)

-Luckily we did some basic file checks and we already know what functionality to investigate first.
+Luckily, we did some basic file checks and we already know what functionality to investigate first.
 I tried searching for strings "human", "verif", "1337" etc, but no luck.
 I also see mentions of crypto - maybe the flag is encrypted, but there's no network element (I already ran wireshark).

-I throw the `main()` function at ChatGPT and ask if there's a better way to reverse go binaries (I suspect there is).
+We can throw the `main()` function at ChatGPT and ask if there's a better way to reverse go binaries (I suspect there is).

 ```bash
 go tool nm ./bait-and-switch | egrep "make(HomePage|ProductsPage|GiftPage|CartPage|Toolbar)" -n